dowlandaiello/ic-sandbox/README.md

   - various compilers, virtual machines, and interpreters for interaction nets and combinators
   - Most folders in this area of the repo are vestigal from incomplete previous attempts at implementing the VM.
 The current runtime resides in [`reducers/combinators/buffered/matrix_reducer/reducer.rs`](https://github.com/dowlandaiello/ic-sandbox/blob/master/icc/src/reducers/combinators/buffered/adjacency_matrix/reducer.rs).
 There is more work that needs to be done to improve performance, and I am working towards a lockless version of the runtime.
 - `toyfp` contains a compiler from the SK combinators to my interaction combinator language and a compiler from the lambda calculus to my interaction combinator language
-- `ast-ext` contains some utilities for debugging tree-like or graphical structures, which are found frequently in the interaction combinator paradigm
+- `ast-ext` contains utilities for debugging graphical structures, which are found frequently in the interaction combinator paradigm

 ## Usage